yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 ## Before you start

 * Read [AMPLIFY Central and Axway API Manager connected overview](/docs/central/connect-api-manager/)
-* Be sure you have [Prepared AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/index.html)
+* Be sure you have [Prepared AMPLIFY Central] (/docs/central/connect-api-manager/prepare-amplify-central/index.html)
 * You will need a basic knowledge of Axway API Management solution

-    * Where the solution is running (host / port / path to the logs / users)
+    * where the solution is running (host / port / path to the logs / users)
-    * How to create / publish and API
+    * how to create / publish and API
-    * How to call an API
+    * how to call an API

 ## Objectives